quintel/documentation/docs/main/liquid-fuels.md

 ### Introduction

-The ETM can model various processes for producing liquid fuels and feedstocks, ranging from conventional oil refining to advanced synthetic fuel production.
-These processes convert different types of feedstock (including crude oil, biomass, waste streams, hydrogen, and CO₂) into transportation fuels and chemical feedstocks such as diesel, kerosene, methanol, and naphtha.
+The ETM can model various processes for producing liquid fuels and feedstock, ranging from conventional oil refining to advanced synthetic fuel production.
+These processes convert different types of feedstock (including crude oil, biomass, waste streams, hydrogen and CO₂) into transportation fuels and chemical feedstocks such as diesel, kerosene, methanol and naphtha.
+The processes for liquid fuels and feedstock production can be set in the [liquid fuels and feedstock](https://energytransitionmodel.com/scenario/supply/fuel_production/overview) section of the ETM.

-The model includes both established technologies like oil refineries and bio-ethanol fermentation, as well as emerging technologies such as Fischer-Tropsch synthesis, hydrotreatment of vegetable oils (HVO), and various fuel-to-jet conversion processes.
-Each process has specific input requirements and output product distributions that affect the overall energy system.
+The various processes have specific feedstock input and output products.
+For some processes, different feedstock routes can be set (such as for Fischer-Tropsch), which affects the output products from the process.

-This page provides an overview of the modelled liquid fuel production processes, their feedstock inputs, fuel outputs, and important modeling considerations.
+This page provides an overview of the modelled liquid fuel production processes, the possible feedstock input routes, fuel outputs and remarks on important modeling considerations.

 ### Overview of processes
+In the table below, the various production processes for liquid fuel and feedstock production are summarised.
+Note that remarks are provided about how the processes are modelled.
+The slider texts in the [liquid fuels and feedstock](https://energytransitionmodel.com/scenario/supply/fuel_production/overview) section give more information about modelling considerations and technical and financial specifications of each process.

 | Proces | Feedstock input | Fuel output | Additional remarks|
 |--------|------------|--------------|-------------------|